AnnadataHemanth/TuteDude/README.md

 Python Program which takes two inputs from the user and gives Addition, Subtraction, Multiplication and Division Operations for those two numbers and prints it for the user.

 Task 2:
-Python Program which takes First name and Last name as inputs from the user and concatenates the first and last name into one full name and prints a personalized Greeting Messade.
+Python Program which takes First name and Last name as inputs from the user and concatenates the first and last name into one full name and prints a personalized Greeting Message.

 To run the codes use - (python Filename.py)